vk-cs/docs-public/docs/en/base/account/instructions/actionslogs/actionslogs.md

 Using the `marker` parameter, a large request for log records can be divided into several partial requests.
 Action log records are arranged in reverse order of time, with the most recent at the beginning of the log.
 So the first partial request will return a bunch of the most recent records, the next one will return a bunch of earlier records, and so on.

-To output all log records of the Nova component for a given time interval into files in portions of 10 records per file:
+To output all log records of the Nova component for a given period into files in portions of 10 records per file:

-1. Request output of 10 recent log records for the specified time interval to the `nova_part1.log` file:
+1. Request output of 10 recent log records for the specified period to the `nova_part1.log` file:

    ```bash
    curl -X GET "https://mcs.mail.ru/auditlogs/v1/b5b7ffd4efXXXX/logs?\